djsuperchief/windows_to_linux/README.md

 ### Installing
 I already had Diablo and Heros of the storm installed on my NTFS drives so I just had to point the Battle.net app to those folders.

+## OpenLinkHub
+The [OpenLinkHub](https://github.com/jurkovic-nikola/OpenLinkHub) was developed by someone needing to control their fans and RGB when they switched to Linux.
+I have found this to be significantly more responsive and easier to configure than OpenRGB.
+OpenRGB does have more support for more devices BUT for the devices I am trying to control (Fans and Keyboard), this is a much better application.

 ## GAME TEST (1)
 ### Quick Tests
 A couple of games I booted just to make sure they actually ran.
 When running things like Satisfactory, Steam started to build Vulkan Shaders which if you touch the Steam window in any way it will stop the process and stop launching the game.
 I cancelled this for the time being and just booted it up.
 Loaded my latest save and....yep, works like a charm.